askui/askui/docs/docs/general/07-Troubleshooting/index.md

 # Troubleshooting

-If you are having problems using the askui lib, have a look at the following pages.
+If you are having problems using the AskUI lib, have a look at the following pages.
 If you can't solve your challenge after you have read through the pages, please drop us a note.
 We are happy to help!

 ## Pages